-The process for meat canning was invented in the 1790s in France and the first tinned meat was produced in England in 1820, when the instructions for opening the can began: “Cut round on the top near to the outer edge with a chisel and hammer”.
+The process for meat canning was invented in the 1790s in France when Nicholas Appert experimented with heating food inside sealed glass jars.
+The first tinned meat was produced in England in 1820, when the instructions for opening the can began: “Cut round on the top near to the outer edge with a chisel and hammer”.

 Sizar Elliot was an English-born merchant who set up in Sydney as a ship’s chandler in 1839.
 He was involved in various import/export businesses, including wine, lambskins and timber.
 He pioneered the meat-canning business in Australia as a response to a glut of livestock.
 At that time, many sheep were simply being slaughtered and boiled down for tallow to make soap and candles, with the meat being used as fertiliser.